Tag: comics studies

 Note: Jeremy Allen is now known as Jeremy Kerr and Spiros Tsaousis is now Spiros Xenos.

-This is the seventh in a series of posts called Archives of Australian Comics History that document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
+Well this post came up a bit sooner than I preferred but I had to report on the event asap.
+Whether you attended this event or have just read this blog post I would love to hear your impressions of either.
+Please post.
+It is the seventh in a series of posts called Archives of Australian Comics History that document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
 I started researching this subject in the late 1990s and it eventually led to my PhD thesis: Ph.D.
 Macquarie University, Division of Society, Culture, Media and Philosophy, A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
 On completion of the research I donated the materials and comics I had collected to the National Library of Australia: Michael Hill Collection of Australian Comics.

 BLOTTING PAPER The Comic: Production Report No.3